 Basic Packing List for Wilderness Camping

-What you will put on your packing list for your camping adventure depends on how much comfort and luxury you want.
-It depends where you are going, for how long and the time of year.
-To have a list is a must for every backcountry camper.
+What you will put on your packing list for your backcountry camping trip depends on how much comfort and luxury you want.
+It depends on where you are going, for how long, and the time of year.

 Many locals go on month-long camping trips across Canada with their luxury RVs, and so do our southern neighbours.
 For many, it is a retirement dream.
 I don’t blame them to take their whole household along and all the luxury items they own.
 It’s their home away from home and they all deserve it.
 And I’m sure they don’t need my Packing List.